Here evaluators will be able to start the process by entering their username and password

-The EPSA 2017 thus aims to reward public innovative solutions in administrations that show how the public sector is responding effectively to major challenges and is performing efficiently.
+EPSA 2019 thus aims to reward creative solutions in public administrations that show how the public sector is responding effectively to major challenges.

 All levels of public administration will be rewarded since the theme aims to be inclusive.
-Therefore, EPSA 2017 will present awards in three different categories based on the level of administration:
+Therefore, EPSA 2019 will present awards in three categories based on the level of administration.

 Category 1: Projects/cases submitted by organisations from the European or national level.

-The European level refers to European institutions or agencies and the national level refers to the level of sovereign states.
+The European level refers to European institutions/ agencies and the national level refers to the level of sovereign states.

 Category 2: Projects/cases submitted by organisations from the regional level.